 What are the privacy protocols for this information?

-Raptor Technologies, Inc. (Raptor) warrants that the confidentiality of data from our clients will be maintained according to all Federal and State laws, and any local policies that are communicated to us.
+Raptor Technologies, Inc. (Raptor) warrants that the confidentiality of data from our clients will be maintained according to all Federal and State laws and any local policies communicated to us.
 Raptor acts as an agent and representative for the client in the storage, import, and/or analysis of data.
 Access to personally identifiable data will not be allowed for anyone other than Raptor staff directly responsible for the storage, import, and/or analysis of the data.
 Data will be provided by Raptor only to persons or entities authorized by the client.
 Data will be used by Raptor only according to the terms of our signed agreements.